menu

 Pacific City - Neskowin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Pacific City - Neskowin is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Pacific City - Neskowin who work in food service (19.62%), sales jobs (13.21%), and maintenance occupations (10.09%).

 Pacific City - Neskowin is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Despite being a small town, Pacific City - Neskowin has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.